Swaraj664/nuked/README.md

 Nuked Discord Selfbot

 # Message
-v5 overhaul is on the way
+v5 overhaul is on the way - i wouldn't recommend using this until v5 is released, but you can if you want to.

 # What do I need for this?